UFC 84

-UFC 84: Ill Will was a mixed martial arts event held by the Ultimate Fighting Championship (UFC) on May 24, 2008, at the MGM Grand Garden Arena in Las Vegas, Nevada.
+UFC 84: Ill Will was a mixed martial arts event held by the Ultimate Fighting Championship (UFC) on May 24, 2008, at the MGM Grand Garden Arena in the Las Vegas suburb of Paradise, Nevada.

 Background

 The card featured the return of Sean Sherk, who was suspended and stripped of his UFC Lightweight Championship after he tested positive for steroids at UFC 73.

 This event also marked the last appearance of Tito Ortiz in the UFC for well over a year, as he was at the end of his contract and due to his feud with Dana White was not expected to re-sign at the time.

 This event also marked the UFC debut of future UFC Interim Heavyweight Champion Shane Carwin.

 This event was awarded Sherdog's 2008 Event of the Year.

 Results

 Bonus awards

-At the end of this event, the UFC awarded $75,000 to each of the fighters who received one of these three awards.
+The following fighters received $75,000 bonuses.